Between NORTHERN MICHIGAN UNIVERSITY and GREEK LETTER SOCIAL ORGANIZATIONS

 In order to be recognized as a Greek organization and be eligible for the benefits and services accorded that status, it will be necessary for a prospective fraternity or sorority to:

 B. be formally invited to campus by the Dean of Students (if a National organization), after the Dean has received a positive recommendation from Panhellenic Council or Greek Council.
-Prospective sororities will petition the Panhellenic Council.
-Prospective fraternities will petition Greek Council.
+Prospective sororities will petition the Panhellenic Council, Prospective fraternities will petition the Greek Council.

 C. define the purpose of the organization in a manner that distinguishes it as a Greek organization (if it is a prospective local social fraternity or sorority).